donhauser/wagtail-pdf/README.md

     admin_template_name = "path/to/your_model_admin.html"
 ```

 Unlike for PDF-Pages where everything is done in the Page-model, the hooks for `ModelAdmin` need to be extended:
 By inheriting from `ModelAdminPdfViewMixin` or `ModelAdminPdfAdminViewMixin` you
 automatically make the model accessible through a live url or through the admin panel respectively.

+If you are not using `ModelAdmin` you may still add a view for the model manually.

+### View configuration with ModelAdmin

+To make incorporating PDF-views as simple as possible, this module offers two different `ModelAdmin` mixins.
 This separation should make it easy to choose a view to according to your security needs:
-- `ModelAdminPdfViewMixin` is suited for non-sensitive public models.
+- `ModelAdminPdfViewMixin`: Create a live/public view for a non-sensitive public model, which is accessible for everybody through an url
-- `ModelAdminPdfAdminViewMixin` makes the view only accessible to users with `view` permissions on the model.
+- `ModelAdminPdfAdminViewMixin` Create an admin restricted view for the model, which is only accessible to users with `view` permissions on the model.

 ```py
 # wagtail_hooks.py